 Nowadays however, the world lives on social media.
 Even in work and outside of it, we’re under the same community.
 That’s why as a B2B salesperson you need to start working like a B2C brand, but still employ your old school tactics to close the deal.
 The best place to do this, is without a doubt going to be on LinkedIn.
 With the help of this article you’ll learn the basics for getting started today, to create the foundations for future success in social selling.

-Step 1: Build your brand
+Step 1: Build your personal brand

 Yes, you are a brand.
 First impressions can count for a lot according to Entrepreneur who said, “It takes less than two-tenths of a second for an online visitor to form a first opinion of your brand.” – two-tenths of a second!
 With that in mind, you need to ensure that your LinkedIn profile truly represents the best version of you, as a salesperson and as a human being.

 There are three quick wins to rocking your LinkedIn profile and creating a great first impression.
 Login to LinkedIn now and visit somebody’s profile, what are the 3 key bits of information that you see first?
 These will be your quick wins, if done correctly.

 - LinkedIn Headline – Don’t overlook this and don’t just enter your job title.
 This is such a smart move from LinkedIn because they recognised the value that a headline would provide here, considering that you have less than a second to make an impression.
 A good headline is made of parts; your job, who you help and how you do it.
 For example, my LinkedIn headline is currently ‘Leading experience in helping to amplify brands through Employee Advocacy’.

 - Profile Picture – It’s amazing how many profile pictures you still see that are blurred or taken in a bar in Ibiza.
 That’s not to say your profile picture has to be boring, it should represent who you are but it has to be who you are ‘professionally’.